TheDevConnor/Lux/README.md

 ## Introduction

-Lux is a modern systems programming language designed to provide the performance and control of low-level languages while maintaining developer productivity and code clarity.
+Luma is a modern systems programming language designed to provide the performance and control of low-level languages while maintaining developer productivity and code clarity.
 Built from the ground up to address common pain points in systems programming.

 ## Why?

 Modern systems programming often involves a trade-off between performance, safety, and developer experience.
-Lux aims to bridge this gap by providing:
+Luma aims to bridge this gap by providing:

 - **Direct hardware access** without sacrificing code readability
 - **Predictable performance** characteristics for systems-critical applications